President: Richard Vaughan-Jones

 Honorary Treasurer: Anne King

 As Honorary Treasurer of The Society, Anne chairs the Finance Committee whose remit is “To take delegated responsibility on behalf of the Council of Trustees for overseeing all financial aspects of The Society, to support its short and long term ability to achieve its charitable objects”.
 As Honorary Treasurer, it is Anne's responsibility to present financial data to Council in a user friendly format and explain the potential financial consequences of decisions it may take.
 Anne works closely with The Society's Director of Finance to do this.

 Chair, Education & Outreach: Blair Grubb

-Blair Grubb is a Senior Lecturer and Head of the School of Life Sciences in the Institute of Learning and Teaching at the University of Leicester and has been a member of the Physiological Society for over 25 years.
+Blair Grubb is a Senior Lecturer and Head of the School of Life Sciences in the Institute of Learning and Teaching at the University of Leicester and has been a member of The Physiological Society for over 25 years.
 He is currently Chair of the Education & Outreach Committee that promotes physiology as a separate academic discipline to a number of audiences including schools, universities, government and the general public.
 The Education & Outreach Committee coordinates activity and processes applications for grants schemes that promote undergraduate and postgraduate research training, outreach programmes, public engagement in science and pedagogical research in universities related to physiology.

 He is a strong advocate of physiology as a separate academic discipline due to the unique approach that physiologists bring to scientific problems.
 He is also very keen to ensure that physiology teaching, as a separate degree programme or as part of an integrated Biological Sciences degree, is clearly identifiable and is promoted within any university curriculum.